 Below are a few key features to look for when finding the best car for seniors to get into and out of, as well as some suggested models for you to review.
 Most important, make sure to test drive any vehicle before buying it to make sure it’s comfortable and easy for you to use.

-Cars You Get In and Out Of Easier
+Best Cars for Elderly to Get In and Out Of Easily

 Based on reviews from Consumer Reports, these are the best cars for senior drivers for a variety of reasons, including how easy it is to get in and out of them.